 Tough Mudder Conceptual iOS App

-have participated in Tough Mudder or a similar muddy obstacle course race;
+had participated in Tough Mudder or a similar muddy obstacle course race

 were willing to discuss their experiences with us.

 Finding or joining a team is difficult on the Tough Mudder site and only happens through the forum

 Most would run again with right support and motivation;